 - Some métro entrances are located in buildings that do not belong to the STM.
 The owners of those properties may not allow dogs inside their buildings.
 If you are planning to use one of those entrances, please check ahead of time.

-- Customers with dogs must use the back or middle train cars and avoid using the frontmost car, as it is used by school groups, daycares, wheelchair users and cyclists.
+- Customers with dogs must use the back or middle train cars and avoid using the frontmost car, as it is used by school groups, daycares, wheelchair users.

 - Dogs are not allowed on escalators.